Sai-krishna-reddy-medam/Sai-krishna-reddy-medam/README.md

 ### 🎯 About Me

-💡 I'm a Computer Science undergrad passionate about solving real-world problems through code.
+💡 I'm a Computer Science graduated passionate about solving real-world problems through code.
 📌 Focused on **Java, Spring Boot, SQL, and Backend Development** with keen interest in **AI & Cloud**.
 🧠 Strong believer in structured design, clean code, and continuous learning.